sunainapati/sunainapati.github.io/About.md

 # The Sunaina Debug Log
-Here’s a little debug log of constants and quirks in my personality — some fun facts, some introspections, and some things that just bring me joy.
+Here’s a little debug log of constants and quirks in my personality.
 - My MBTI type is ENTJ-T, and the Sorting Hat put me in Ravenclaw (though a few friends insist I should’ve been in Slytherin).
 I am social, but I deeply value my quiet time — thinking, reading, and exploring things on my own.
-- I enjoy solving jigsaw puzzles (preferably not single-colored ones — those are more shape sorting than fun!) and nonograms.
+- I enjoy solving jigsaw puzzles, preferably not single-colored ones (those are more shape sorting than fun!) and nonograms.
 - I love doing digital art.
 Check out my artwork page if you want to see some of my artworks!